Grow with us: Join Postmark's new referral partner program and start earning

 Multiple Servers

 The Heroku Postmark add-on had a limit of one server per add-on.
 This could be a pain if you were managing multiple Heroku applications that were using Postmark.
-With a stand alone Postmark account, you can create as many servers as you need.
+Postmark allows for more servers depending on the plan you choose.
 Each server you create comes with a unique server API token, settings, and inbound email address.

 More servers means you can now organize your email activity easily and separate sending for different environments such as development, staging, or production.
 If you are using Postmark in multiple Heroku applications, you can now create a server for each Heroku app, giving you one account for accessing all of your Postmark activity and settings.